 Contact lenses are placed directly on the eye to change the refractive surface, and the National Eye Institute (NEI) explains that this can help you to focus better.
 Contacts may also give you a wider field of vision than eyeglasses since they sit directly on the eyes.
 Peripheral vision is therefore not obstructed.
 They also do not change your physical appearance and can seem more comfortable and aesthetically pleasing.

 Contacts can be safer to wear while playing sports as they conform directly to the eye.
-Contacts are also not impacted by weather and won't fog up like eyeglasses can.
+Contacts are also not impacted by weather and will not fog up like eyeglasses can.

 If you are suffering from a common refractive error that requires prescription eyewear, contacts can be a good option.
 The American Optometric Association (AOA) publishes that the majority of people who wear contacts do so to correct myopia, or nearsightedness.
-Contacts can also correct hyperopia and astigmatism too.
+Contacts can also correct astigmatism and hyperopia too.

 Steps for Getting Contacts